zdravkov/kendo-docs/api/wrappers/jsp/grid/filterable-operators-date.md

 ### neq `String`

-Enable/Disable and set the text of the "Is not equal to" filter option for columns with date values.
+The text of the "not equal" filter operator.

 #### Example
     <kendo:grid-filterable-operators-date neq="neq">